mawii0/Portfolio/README.md

 as my own roadmap/guide which keeps me humble of what I have done and learned throughout my CS years.
 And, that is all for this portfolio.
 See you, future me :) (hopefully developer ka na kung mabasa mo ni again.)

+npm install
+- to download all dependencies

+npm run dev
+- to run my website